DavidW99/AutoDiff/README.md

 ## Group Members:

-Ziqing Luo, Menghang Wang, Vivian Wei, Peter Wu, Sophia Yang
+Ziqing Luo, Menghang(David) Wang, Vivian Wei, Peter Wu, Sophia Yang

 ## Installation
 To install the package, a user shall have a Python version >= 3.7, `numpy` >= 1.20.3 and `matplotlib` >= 3.4.3 as the basic requirement.
 This package is Operating System independent.